 Thus over the coming months the coinmetrics team will be introducing comparable metrics, along with detailed explanations of our methodology, thought process, and their place in your analysis.
 While ratio analysis is no substitute for a discounted cash flow model in equity investing, it still allows analysts to find under- or overvalued assets relative to their peers.
 For cryptoassets, there are no cash flows to discount, so ratios are one of the best tools in the investor’s arsenal.
 This is especially the case in irrational markets.
 Investors making fundamentally sound decisions will have a colossal edge over their peers trading on noise or sentiment.

 More generally, our plan is to equip serious investors with the tools to appraise cryptoassets in a rigorous, careful manner.
 Fundamental measures of valuation can be extracted from the trove of data available today, and peer group comparisons will spotlight undervalued assets.
 Efficient markets mean efficient allocation of capital, and that is an end we intend to pursue.
-We hope that our metrics and analysis can assist you in your investment decisions.
+We hope that our metrics and analysis can assist you in your understanding of these markets.